QubesOS/qubes-doc/user/troubleshooting/uefi-troubleshooting.rst

 ------------------------------------------------

-If you have an Nvidia card, see also `Nvidia Troubleshooting <https://forum.qubes-os.org/t/19021#disabling-nouveau>`__.
+If you have an Nvidia card, see also :topic:`Nvidia Troubleshooting <19021#disabling-nouveau>`.

 Installation from USB stick hangs on black screen
 -------------------------------------------------